Pirate-Crew/IPTV-Sharp/README.md

 This program is just a demo.
 DO NOT USE IT FOR PERSONAL purpose

 ## Usage
+ Requires .NET Framework 4.5.2
- Download a release from: [here](https://github.com/Pirate-Crew/IPTV-Sharp/releases/download/1.1.0/IPTV-Sharp-1.1.zip)<br>
+ Download a release from: [here](https://github.com/Pirate-Crew/IPTV-Sharp/releases/download/1.2/IPTV-Sharp-1.2.zip)<br>
  Extract it somewhere<br>
  Open IPTV Sharp.exe <br>
  Select a server from target selector or input your own<br>